-Issued in December 2023, this Statement is to provide users of government financial statements with essential information about risks related to a government's vulnerabilities due to certain concentrations or constraints.
-That objective is achieved by defining a concentration as a lack of diversity related to an aspect of a significant inflow of resources.
-A constraint is a limitation imposed on a government by an external party or by formal action of the government's highest level of decision making.
+Issued in December 2023, this Statement's objective is to provide essential information about risks related to a government's vulnerabilities due to certain concentrations or constraints.
 The Statement will be effective for the Fund beginning with its fiscal year ending September 30, 2025.
-Management is currently evaluating the impact of the adoption of this statement of the Fund's financial statement but does not expect it to have a significant effect on its financial statements.
+Management is currently evaluating the impact of this Statement on the Fund's financial statements.